Overview of CSU-LSAMP Fresno State

 - GRE Guide by ETS

-- Testing Services at Fresno State
+- Professional Examination Services at Fresno State (location you can take the GRE)

 The CSU-LSAMP program at Fresno State provides travel funds for students to present their research at a professional conference, or to attend a professional conference.
 In order to be eligible for these funds, students must fill out the LSAMP Travel Request Form or in a few cases special travel applications for SACNAS and ERN conferences.